 It's Time for a Round of Shots

-Before we dive into 'fancy' bar drinks, let's review the party shots that every bartender should know.
+Party shots come and go, though a few remain favorites and are drinks everyone should know.
 This is where things get very crazy because shooter recipes can vary greatly for the same drinks and there are many local favorites.

 Some bars will serve a lot of shots on high-traffic party nights.
 They're hot with the younger crowd and they don't always know what they want.
 This means that a bartender should be on the ball and have a good list of shots memorized.